23 July 2018

 Central objects within For Country, for Nation are two specially-commissioned works by Aunty Clair Bates and Aunty Glenda Nicholls.
 Aunty Glenda Nicholls's peaceful mixed-media piece invites visitors to contribute a personal offering of remembrance - a poppy, a blessing, or a small keepsake.

 Other specially-commissioned artworks from First Peoples artists Andrew Snelgar, Vicki West, Gabriel Nodea, Patrick Freddy Puruntatameri, Tony Albert and Marilyne Nicholls interpret and respond to First Peoples military experiences.
 Displayed alongside these are works by Gordon Bennett, Albert Namatjira, Jimmy Pike, Julie Dowling, Daniel Boyd, Shirley Macnamara and many more.

 For Country, for Nation sits thematically between two other exhibitions currently showing at Melbourne Museum, that explore hardship, determination, and sacrifice.
 Because of Her, we can! showing in the Birrarung Gallery at Bunjilaka Aboriginal Cultural Centre, relates the stories of Victorian First Peoples women who made great impacts in their communities, particularly in the establishment of Aboriginal run services.
 WW1: Love & Sorrow tells eight very different World War One stories through over 300 photographs and objects.

-For Country, for Nation opens Saturday August 11 at Melbourne Museum.
-Tickets free with museum entrance.
+For Country, for Nation opened Saturday August 11 at Melbourne Museum.